cadenpiper/AMM-Aggregator/README.md

 # AMM Swap Aggregator

 This project aggregates the best swap between two amm smart contracts using one token pair.
-It features a faucet for users to interact with.
+It also features a faucet for users to interact with.

 ## Tools Used